BenjaGross/BenjaGross.github.io/source/_posts/2016-02-22-about-trie-ing-part-2.markdown

 We use `fetch` here in order to set a default return of `nil` when we try to fetch an invalid key instead of getting an error, or creating a new empty hash, which would have happened had we used the `tree["c"]` syntax with a non-present key.
 After the loop terminates `pointer` points to `tree.fetch(characters.last, nil)` so we call `fetch(true, nil)` on the last character to make sure that the word ends at that point in the trie.
 If it does we get `{}` and if not we get `nil`.
 We then compare our result to `{}` and return the proper `true`/`false` value.

 ####Next Steps
-After building this simple Trie implemenation in Ruby I want to end by listing a few next steps for this code.
+After building a simple Trie in Ruby I want to end by listing a few next steps for this code.

 * Partial match support - Partial match support would be a very useful tool for a trie.
 A method like `partial_match(substring)` that could return all words in the trie containing the provided substring would be useful for finding similarity instead of indenticlal matches
 * Wildcard Support - A method that could take a string containing designated wildcard characters and return true or false for matches would be useful for finding pattern segments
 * Initialize with strings - Creating a trie that could initialize with an array of strings would make adding strings and could be accomplished with an `add_multiple_strings(array)` method that leveradges the `*` operator or just takes an array argument.
-* Toggle options - Toggling case sensitivity
 * Javascript - Implementing a trie in Javascript would be very useful and could be used as a look up for custom predictive text in searches and many other features.